marinadunn/europa-chaos-ML/README.md

 Options include:
 - `--metric` (str): Which metric to use for optuna hyperparameter optimization.
 Options currently include f1, precision, or recall.
 (Required)

+## Usage

-4. Running Leave-One-Out Cross-Validation (LOOCV)
+Running Leave-One-Out Cross-Validation (LOOCV):

+All source code can be found in the `src` directory.
 To perform the same LOOCV experiment setup currently described in our paper/poster, run the following commands in a terminal to execute the Python script:
 ```
 cd src
 python3 cross_val.py